tmotagam/Secweb/README.md

 1. `'csp'` for calling ContentSecurityPolicy class to set the user-defined values
 <br>

-2. `'expectCt'` for calling ExpectCt class to set the user-defined values
+2. `'expectCt'` for calling ExpectCt class to set the user-defined values :warning:
 <br>

 3. `'referrer'` for calling ReferrerPolicy class to set the user-defined values